-The International Renewable Energy Storage Conference (IRES) is organized and directed by a Scientific Steering Committee.
-Being active researchers, professors and experts of storage technologies for renewable energy storage, the Scientific Steering Committee guarantees the scientific quality of the conference program and its set-up.
+The International Renewable Energy Storage Conference (IRES) is organized and directed by a Scientific Committee.
+Being active researchers, professors and experts of storage technologies for renewable energy storage, the Scientific Committee guarantees the scientific quality of the conference program and its set-up.

 Prof. Dr. Luisa Cabeza